Bumbu: Environmental and health challenges

 The absence of structured waste management in Bumbu leads to increased environmental degradation and health hazards.
 Stagnant water, accumulating in improperly discarded waste, serves as an ideal habitat for malaria-transmitting mosquitoes.
 Rotting organic waste pollutes the soil and water, resulting in more cases of typhoid and other waterborne diseases.
 Unregulated dump sites worsen the crisis by drawing vermin and insects that carry infectious diseases.
 While conditions like asthma, pneumonia, and cholera are less widespread in Bumbu, the commune's sanitation challenges continue to pose a significant threat to public health.

 Religion

 Christianity is the most prevalently practiced religion in Bumbu, with a significant presence of Catholicism, Pentecostalism, and other Christian denominations.
 The commune hosts two Catholic parishes: Saint Jean-Baptiste, situated in the Matadi neighborhood, and Saint Antoine, established in 1963 on Assossa Avenue.
 Both parishes fall under the jurisdiction of the Archdiocese of Kinshasa.
 In addition to Catholicism, Bumbu also hosts a parish of the Church of Jesus Christ on Earth (Église de Jésus Christ sur la terre), a religious denomination founded by Simon Kimbangu, located in the Lieutenant Mbaki neighborhood.
 The commune is also home to several churches affiliated with the Church of Revival, which are part of the broader Pentecostal movement.
 The Baptist Community of Congo (Communauté Baptiste du Congo; CBCO) also has a church in Bumbu.

 Education

-Bumbu's educational institutions comprise 41 preschools, 77 primary schools, and 52 secondary schools, highlighting a developing yet unevenly dispersed education system.
+Bumbu's educational institutions comprise 41 preschools, 77 primary schools, and 52 secondary schools.